lbched/asymmetric_models_for_rc/README.md

 The main contents of the source code are the following:
 - Estimation_Tables.m: the script file leading to the main estimation results\
-- Forecasting.m: the script file to generate the forecasts\
 - Forecasting_Tables.m: the script file leading to the main forecasting results\
 - Fun/: folders of the functions for generating the estimation and forecasting results\
 - Data/: folders of processed data files used as an input for generating the estimation and forecasting results\